-For this purpose, the members of the Board of Directors of the Parent Company reported the following information at 31 December 2017:
+For this purpose, the members of the Board of Directors of the Parent Company reported the following information at 31 December 2018:

-(1) Includes the amount paid for the insurance premium to cover the civil liability of the Directors for damages caused by acts or omissions, for the amount of 12 thousand euros.
+(1) In 2017, no insurance premiums were paid out to cover the civil liability of Directors for damages caused by acts or omissions.

-(2) Includes the remunerations paid to the physical persons who represent the Parent Company on the Boards of Directors of other companies...
+(2) Includes the remunerations paid to the physical persons who represent the Parent Company on the Boards of Directors of other companies.